RobelGebre/CognitionPredictionWithPlasma/README.md

 * Train models with cross-validation.
 * Calculate and save feature importance.
 * Generate SHAP plots for model interpretation.
+* Calculate transition points for further interpretaion of the features.
+Refer to

 ## Outputs